How To Remove Your Information from the Internet: The Ultimate Guide

 Sometimes you're the reason why personal data is on the internet.
 For example, you might have inadvertently posted sensitive information on social media.
 Other times places such as data broker sites get your information from publicly available records and then aggregate it for users.
 Regardless of how it got there, here's what to do if you want to delete it from search results.

-How to delete your information from the internet
+How to remove your information from the internet

 Data brokers and people-search websites gather your information from public records, including your name, phone number, address, and age, but you can opt out of these sites.
 Many of the opt-out forms require an email address to verify your deletion request.